-- 3.1 It is recommended that Policy and Resources agree the revised Anti-Social Behaviour Policy and recommend it to Council on 19 October 2021 for adoption. - 3.2 The reason for the recommendation is that the current ASB Policy is out of date and needed updating to include legislative changes in line with the Anti-Social Behaviour, Crime and Policing Act 2014 and the challenges the service is facing with the complexity of its cases.
+- 3.1 The Policy and Resources agreed the revised Anti-Social Behaviour Policy and recommend it to Council on 19 October 2021 for adoption.
+The policy is being presented to the Committee for any further comments before ratification by Council. - 3.2 The reason for the recommendation is that the current ASB Policy is out of date and needed updating to include legislative changes in line with the Anti-Social Behaviour, Crime and Policing Act 2014 and the challenges the service is facing with the complexity of its cases.